 - Name and ID numbers of who referred or ordered the service(s) or supply(ies): Box 17

-Within a Patients Claim you’ll see this area on the left hand side where you can enter in a claim end date, or the max number of treatments:
+Within a Patients Insurance Policy, you’ll see this area on the left-hand side where you can enter in a policy end date or the max number of treatments:

 This area can be helpful as Jane will help you with the tracking.

 Let’s say you enter 12 treatments in the “Max Treatments” line once you know they’re approved.
-Jane is going to count the number of visits billed under this claim, and will give you a notification once you book and arrive the 12th visit:
+Jane is going to count the number of visits billed under this insurance policy, and will give you a notification once you book and arrive on the 12th visit:

-You can also “View” the claim at anytime from the Patient Profile > Billing > Claims to see how many visits the patient has used.
+You can also “View” the insurance policy at any time from the Patient Profile > Billing > Insurance Policies > View to see how many visits the patient has used.

-If a patient gets approved for more visits you can “Edit” the claim to jump in and update the number of visits left.
+If a patient gets approved for more visits you can “Edit” the policy to jump in and update the number of visits left.

 Accept Assignment & Signature on File

-When filling out this new claim for a patient, you’ll notice the Signature on File and Accept Assignment radio buttons.
+When filling out this new insurance policy for a patient, you’ll notice the Signature on File and Accept Assignment radio buttons.

 These fields will be included on both CMS-1500 forms (box 13 & 27) and EDI files that you generate for submission.

-These fields can be handled in each individual claim you create, or you can set up a clinic/insurer wide setting to default one or both of these fields to ‘Yes’ for all patient claims where you haven’t selected ‘Yes’ or ‘No’.
+These fields can be handled in each individual policy you create, or you can set up a clinic/insurer wide setting to default one or both of these fields to ‘Yes’ for all patient insurance policies where you haven’t selected ‘Yes’ or ‘No’.

 You can find that clinic wide setting by heading into Settings > Billing Settings

-If you were to check off either of these settings (let’s say both for this example), then each claim on your account that doesn’t have a value inputed for these fields would default to ‘Yes’.
+If you were to check off either of these settings (let’s say both for this example), then each insurance policy on your account that doesn’t have a value inputted for these fields would default to ‘Yes’.

-If you had a claim where you selected ‘No’ and have enabled the ‘Yes’ default, Jane will ignore the default and use the ‘No’ value on the CMS-1500s and EDIs that you generate.
+If you had a policy where you selected ‘No’ and have enabled the ‘Yes’ default, Jane will ignore the default and use the ‘No’ value on the CMS-1500s and EDIs that you generate.